henrymound/Bannerweb-Registration/README.txt

 A little script using Python 2.7 and mechanize to insert CRN's into bannerweb

-To use this script, simply run the appropriate batch/bash script.
-First install, then to run it again simply use the run script.
+#####Usage####
+Download the zip file, and unzip the directory.
+Once downloaded, run the appropriate file to install the necessary libraries.

+Once downloaded and installed,
-It will prompt the user for Student ID and Password it will then ask if the user wants to put in an ALT pin (reply y/n) finally it will ask you to input all CRN's followed by what time it should be triggered at
+The program will prompt the user for Student ID and Password it will then ask if the user wants to put in an ALT pin (reply y/n) finally it will ask you to input all CRN's followed by what time it should be triggered at